 A recommendation system seeks to predict the rating or preference a user would give to an item given his old item ratings or preferences.
 Recommendation systems are used by pretty much every major company to enhance the quality of their services.

-In this article, we will take a look at how to use embeddings to create a book recommendation system.
+In this article, we will look at how to use embeddings to create a book recommendation system.

-For our data, we will use the goodbooks-10k dataset which contains ten thousand different books and about one million ratings.
-It has three features the book_id, user_id and rating.
-If you don’t want to download the dataset from Kaggle yourself, you can get the file as well as the complete code covered in this article from my Github repository.
+We will use the goodbooks-10k dataset, containing ten thousand different books and about one million ratings.
+It has three features—the book_id, user_id, and rating.
+If you don’t want to download the dataset from Kaggle yourself, you can get the file and the complete code covered in this article from my Github repository.

-The embedding vectors are low-dimensional and get updated whilst training the network.
+The embedding vectors are low-dimensional and get updated while training the network.
 The image below shows an example of embedding created using Tensorflows Embedding Projector.

-Pandas will be used for loading in the dataset.
-Then the data will be split into a training and testing set and we will create two variables that give us the unique number of users and books.
+Pandas will be used for loading the dataset into memory.
+Then the data will be split into a training and testing set, and we will create two variables that give us the unique number of users and books.

 dataset = pd.read_csv('ratings.csv') train, test = train_test_split(dataset, test_size=0.2, random_state=42) n_users = len(dataset.user_id.unique()) n_books = len(dataset.book_id.unique())

-The dataset is already cleaned so we don’t need to take any further data cleaning or preprocessing steps.
+The dataset is already cleaned, so we don’t need to take further data cleaning or preprocessing steps.